MichelleDuda/dg-student-ordering-system/README.md

 ![DG Catering Student Meal Plan Portal](static/documentation/dgstudentordering.jpg) Link to Live Site: [DG Catering Student Meal Plan Portal](https://dg-student-ordering-system-3f18b93375de.herokuapp.com/)

+<span style="color: red;">**Note: This website relies on an admin user actively adding new menus.
+It is designed to allow students to make selections for the following week's meals.
+The database has been populated with menus through the week starting May 5, 2025.
+If this site is being tested after May 4, 2025, you will need to log into a superuser account and access the MenuWeek panel.
+From here you can change the start date of any of the menu weeks to the Monday following the date of testing in order to generate a menu.**</span>

 ## Index - Table of Contents
 * [Introduction](#introduction)
 * [User Experience (UX)](#user-experience-ux)